 Without high-rise developments, affordable housing shall remain a pipe dream due to the high cost of land, land scarcity and various other factors including location.
-Noting that the proposed project is not unique and that there are no sensitive ecosystem or areas of cultural importance in the immediate neighbourhood except the river(that shall be well protected), the proposed project shall be a big boost in alleviating the hosing shortfall.
+Noting that the proposed project is not unique and that there are no sensitive ecosystem or areas of cultural importance in the immediate neighbourhood, the proposed project shall be a big boost in alleviating the hosing shortfall.